 - University of Birmingham Online

-How forum discussions work
+How forum discussions work in distance learning

 The main subject is split into various topics.
 For example, if the main subject is Creative Writing, this is split up into plot, structure, narrative techniques, language etc. Similarly, the subject chosen by you will also be divided into other smaller discussion topics.